TianYe10/DVT-Net/README.md

 ## Data Preparation

 The second modality of input, **vessel segmentation images (VSIs)**, can be generated from original RGB images using image segmentation methods.
 The third modality of input, two-dimensional **persistence images** are trasnformed from persistence diagrams, which visualize the existence and persistence of topological features in the data.
-One sample of these inputs can be found [here](https://github.com/TianYe10/DVT-Net/tree/main/Image%20Instances).
+One instance of these inputs can be found [here](https://github.com/TianYe10/DVT-Net/tree/main/Image%20Instances).

 ### Pretrained SA-UNet to generate vessel segmentation images (VSI)